 Tacx’s latest addition to the direct drive trainer category brings most of the features of its range topping big brother, the Neo, at a more wallet friendly price.

-The Tacx Flux Smart is the second direct drive trainer to be released by Tacx this year.
+The Tacx Flux Smart is the second in a duet of direct drive trainers from Tacx.
 Following on from the all-singing Tacx Neo Smart, the indoor trainer giant has managed to package up the benefits of direct drive into a very competitively priced trainer.